Transdisciplinary learning trajectory

 Course activities

-During the course, you will work on a canvas to structure your transdisciplinary learning.
+During the course, you will work on a workbook to structure your transdisciplinary learning.
 This will be based on one specific course which you are going to work on.

 The course is set up as a blended learning course: you will study course materials before the training days and make use of our Teams-environment.
 You can use this input together with your course materials to design your course.